Where Can I Go Wild Swimming?

 woman smiling and wild swimming

-Technically, you’re able to wild swim in any natural body of water.
-But you might get told off if you do.
-We really don’t recommend you swim in just any splash of blue on a map!
+You may have a local body of water and wondered if you can swim in it.
 Some spots, like rivers and reservoirs, are privately owned.
 So you'd be trespassing unless you get the landowner's permission first.
-Some could pose a threat to wildlife.
-And some could be dangerous for you!
+Some could pose a threat to wildlife and some could be dangerous for you!
+But don't let that put you off.

 Hunt out bits of blue on your OS map.
 Travel to your closest coast.
-Ask your local community.
+Ask the wild swimming community.
 But most importantly?
 Just dip your toe in.

 Is it illegal to swim in UK reservoirs?